DeborahKurz/simple-goals-tracker-app/README.md

 ##### AddTask.js:
 AddTask.js uses formik and yup to create a validated form where a user can enter a new task that is associated with the goal under which the "Add Task" form was submitted.
 AddTask makes a post request to http://localhost:5555/tasks and takes in the user input of the task, and the username responsible for completing the task.

+##### ListGoals.js:
+ListGoals.js was created to make the code in GoalsView easier to read.
+It's purpose is to map through a goal that it has been handed and determine what to display based on whether the goal's tasks are completed or not (and how many have been completed).

 ##### DeleteGoalTask.js:
 DeleteGoalTask.js uses a DELETE request to http://localhost:5555/tasks/${taskId} to delete a task.